 \section{Abstract}

 We develop a new statistical model to analyse time-varying ranking data.
-The model can be used with a large number of ranked items, accommodates exogenous time-varying covariates and partial rankings, and is estimated via maximum likelihood in a straightforward manner.
+The model can be used with a large number of ranked items, accommodates exogenous time-varying covariates and partial rankings, and is estimated via the maximum likelihood in a straightforward manner.
 Rankings are modelled using the Plackett-Luce distribution with time-varying worth parameters that follow a mean-reverting time series process.
-To capture the dependence of the worth parameters on past rankings, we utilize the conditional score in the fashion of the generalized autoregressive score (GAS) models.
-Simulation experiments show that small-sample properties of the maximum-likelihood estimator improve rapidly with the length of the time series and suggest that statistical inference relying on conventional Hessian-based standard errors is usable even for medium-sized samples.
-As an illustration, we apply the model to the results of the Ice Hockey World Championships.
+To capture the dependence of the worth parameters on past rankings, we utilise the conditional score in the fashion of the generalised autoregressive score (GAS) models.
+Simulation experiments show that the small-sample properties of the maximum-likelihood estimator improve rapidly with the length of the time series and suggest that statistical inference relying on conventional Hessian-based standard errors is usable even for medium-sized samples.
+In an empirical study, we apply the model to the results of the Ice Hockey World Championships.
 We also discuss applications to rankings based on underlying indices, repeated surveys, and non-parametric efficiency analysis.